brafdlog/caspion/README.md

 ## Google spreadsheet integration setup (optional)

-Note: The integration with google spreadsheets is currently very partial.
-You can play around with it but it is not yet ready for real use.

 - Setup api access in the google api console as follows:
   - Go to the [google api console](https://console.developers.google.com/)
   - Create a project